National Environmental Standard – Plantation Forestry

 This government scheme aims to encourage and support the planting of small to medium-sized (for example, 5-300ha) forests with indigenous or exotic species.
 Priority for funding through the scheme is for planting trees on erosion-prone pastoral land.

 Applicants to the scheme require a farm plan, which the council can provide free of charge.
-For more information on the planning process download the Farm Water Quality Improvement Plan brochure from our resource library.
+Find more information on Farm Environment Plans

 More information about the Afforestation Grant Scheme can be found on the Ministry for Primary Industries website.